Choosing a Property Management Company Cyprus

 A serious property management company in Cyprus should operate far beyond basic caretaking.
 The role includes preserving the quality of the property, coordinating maintenance, supporting occupiers, controlling costs and, where relevant, helping owners optimise rental income.

 For premium residential property, standards matter.
 The quality of finishes, communal areas, presentation and response times all shape how a property performs in the market.
 A poorly managed flat in a good location can still underperform.
 A well-managed home in a strong development is more likely to attract reliable tenants, stronger nightly or monthly rates, and better owner satisfaction.
+As a reference point, average short-term rental revenue per listing in Cyprus reached approximately €31,460 in 2025, up 20.5% year on year.
+Capturing that upside requires consistent operational quality, not just a listing on a booking platform.

 Management also needs to be practical.
 Owners should expect clear reporting, local coordination and structured processes for maintenance issues, inspections and resident support.
-If a management company cannot demonstrate control, it is unlikely to protect value consistently over time.
+Monthly communal or building management fees in Cyprus typically range from €80 to €350 for apartments in managed complexes, depending on amenities and building specification.
+Owners should understand exactly what those fees cover and how they translate into maintained standards over time.

 Why Cyprus owners need more than basic maintenance